How to recognize a diamond on a ring?

 You can use fogging, heat, and sandpaper techniques to determine if a rough contains a diamond.
 See details above.

-All of the above tests, except for transparency, also help to recognize whether a black diamond is genuine.
+All the tests mentioned above, except for the transparency test, also allow you to recognize if a black diamond is authentic.

-You can evaluate the diamond set in a ring by testing for heat, fog and abrasion.
+You can evaluate the diamond set in a ring using heat, fog and abrasion tests.